orbitmines/archive/projects/2028? Project - Library.md

 ## Model
 Any order as the learned order
 Anything is editable, structure, where outputs happen etc. expandable during execution, training whatever
 - MOP-like model, but we need some way of judging whether something is its own island in the sence of criticality -> is it hard to find this island?
-What does this island allow us to find which
+What does this island allow us to find which other things don't.
+- How to tie in space/time-like complexity to inform learning decisions.
+-

 ### Judgements
 - What does "useful" mean here?
 	- Lowest complexity of existing languages